Q:

 A:

-The following labs are covered in you membership once a year: complete blood count, metabolic panel, hemoglobin A1C, cholesterol, thyroid, prostate specific antigen, and urine analysis.
-Urine analysis, rapid strep, flu, and mono-spot tests are covered if you are sick and the tests are appropriate.
+The following labs are covered in you membership once a year: complete blood count, metabolic panel, hemoglobin A1C, cholesterol, thyroid, prostate specific antigen (if applicable), pap smear (if applicable), and urine analysis.
+Other tests are available at lower rates than a traditional lab.

 Q: